Paleogenetics: Challenges

-Ancient remains usually contain only a small fraction of the original DNA of an organism.
+Ancient remains usually contain only a small fraction of the original DNA of an organism, often fragmented into very short sequences.
+These short fragments can make genome assembly and accurate sequence alignment difficult, especially in species with no close modern relatives.
 This is due to the degradation of DNA in dead tissue by biotic and abiotic decay.
 DNA preservation depends on a number of environmental characteristics, including temperature, humidity, oxygen and sunlight.
 Remains from regions with high heat and humidity typically contain less intact DNA than those from permafrost or caves, where remains may persist in cold, low oxygen conditions for several hundred thousand years.
 In addition, DNA degrades much more quickly following excavation of materials, and freshly excavated bone has a much higher chance of containing viable genetic material.
 After excavation, bone may also become contaminated with modern DNA (i.e. from contact with skin or unsterilized tools), which can create false-positive results.
+There are also analytical challenges with interpreting paleogenetic data.
+Ancient DNA can exhibit post-mortem damage that can mimic a genuine genetic mutation, such as changing of base pairs, when it is actually chemical decay.
+Distinguishing between evolutionary variation from chemical errors requires advanced computational programs for these processes to be repeated.
+Scientists use the models and repeated experiments to set apart the differences.
+They can use their genetic finding along with archeological evidence to better understand a civilization.